A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

 - Level 1: up to the Catacombs of Wrath
 - Level 2: start Catacombs of Wrath (Pt3.5)
-- Level 3: start Thistletop (Part 4)
+- Level 3: start Thistletop Island (Part 4)
 - Level 4: conclusion of Thistletop (Part 4)
 - Level 5: party should be close to (or just at) level 5 at the end of the book (within 200 XP).